Go beyond banking

 No. Work experience can help by giving you an insight into what it’s like to work in a bank and the type of work you might like to do or be good at, but we do not expect applicants to have prior work experience.

 For our Internship roles, you must have the legal right to work on a permanent basis in the country for which you’re applying for the full duration of the internship.
 If you’re applying in the US, you must have the legal right to work on a permanent basis.
-If candidates are applying for a role in the UAE, we may consider applications from nationals of Middle Eastern and North African countries.
+If you are applying for a role in the UAE, Qatar or Saudi Arabia, priority will be given to nationals of the country in question.
+However, we will also consider applications from other Arab nationals.

 No, you must choose one role.
 If you want more information to help choose which opportunities are right for you, you can find out more at our campus presentations and networking sessions.